What Does an AI Automation Consultant Actually Do?

 - No pressure.
 You should never feel pushed into something you don't need.

-If you're getting buzzword soup and pressure instead, keep looking.
+If you're getting buzzword soup and a hard sell instead, keep looking.

 What a first conversation should feel like

-The best entry point is usually a free assessment, a focused, no-obligation conversation that gives you:
+The best place to start is usually a free assessment.
+It's a focused, no-obligation conversation that gives you:

-- A breakdown of where your business is losing the most time
+- A read on where your business is losing the most time

 - The specific tasks worth automating first, and what to leave alone

-- A practical, prioritized roadmap tailored to your industry
+- A practical, prioritized roadmap built around your industry

 - An honest estimate of the time and money you could save